avivharuzi/angular-best-practices/README.md

 **[Back to top](#table-of-contents)**

-## Subscribe in Template Using Async Pipe
+## Subscribe in Template Using async Pipe

 Avoid subscribing to observables from components and instead subscribe to the observables from the template.